jonlpersson/ed-latimore/site/_posts/2019-09-15-the-real-way-to-get-more-twitter-followers.md

 * Solve the problem yourself
 * Inspire people

-If you use your Twitter account to help people laugh, learn, or leverage things, you’ll have no problem getting more followers.
+You'll have no problem getting more followers if you use your Twitter account to help people laugh, learn, or leverage things.
 When potential followers visit your Twitter feed, they are much more likely to hit the follow button and become a supporter.

 Most people want to use social media as a place to vent and freely express themselves.
-This is also why&nbsp;[the average Twitter account only has 707 followers.](https://kickfactory.com/blog/average-twitter-followers-updated-2016/){: target="_blank"}&nbsp;If you act like most people, you’ll get the results that most people have.
+This is also why&nbsp;[the average Twitter account only has 707 followers.](https://kickfactory.com/blog/average-twitter-followers-updated-2016/){: target="_blank"}&nbsp;If you act like most people, you’ll get the results most people have.

 {% twitter https://twitter.com/EdLatimore/status/1144200797703606272 %}

-## 2) Post your personal insights
+## 2) Post your insights

 In your quest to deliver value, you’ll discover something that is potentially disheartening: there is almost nothing new for you to say or experience.
 I would even say that there is absolutely nothing new or unique that you’re going to experience, but I like to always leave room for doubt.

 This bothers a lot of content creators on Twitter because they think they need to bring something completely new to the table so that they have a chance.
 But that isn’t the case.

 While there are no new singular experiences, there is a nearly infinite amount of combinations of those experiences in a single lifetime.
-This leads to an almost infinite number of perspectives and ways to express those perspectives.
+This leads to an infinite number of perspectives and ways to express those perspectives.

 You don’t need to say something new, but you need to say something unique.

-Old insights delivered in a new way is an easy way to quickly get more Twitter followers.
-Someone can read the same thing in 1000 different ways from 1000 different people, and for whatever reason, when they read it from you, they finally take action.
+Old insights delivered in a new way is easy to quickly get more Twitter followers.
+Someone can read the same thing in 1000 different ways from 1000 different people, and for whatever reason, they finally take action when they read it from you.

 ## 3) Be yourself&nbsp;